rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 In such a tree, all child nodes are considered to be equal.

 **CLARIFICATION**
-The root node is a type-1 sectioning node.
+The root node is always treated as a type-1 sectioning node.

 As mentioned before, the root node must declare its own section.
 In addition to that, even the first child of the root must belong to the root section.